Meet Our AESL Faculty!

 Sandy Wetlesen earned a Bachelor of Arts degree in Liberal Studies from Biola University and a Master of Science degree in Special Education from National University.
 She also holds a Clear Multiple Subjects Teaching credential and CLAD certificate.
 She is currently halfway through the Master's in TESOL program at Grand Canyon University.
 Before transitioning to Saddleback Adult Education, Sandy was an ESL/GED and CASAS Citizenship Test Instructor with the Saddleback Valley Unified School District.
 She also has taught similar classes for the Capistrano Unified School District.

 Claire Messier was an Executive Secretary in Hartford, Connecticut for 17 years.
 She completed her course of study at California State University, Long Beach, where she obtained her Part-Time Vocational Teaching Credential in 1998.
-She has been teaching MS Word, PowerPoint, Excel and keyboarding skills for adult education for the past 14 years, first at Saddleback Valley Unified School District, then at Capistrano Unified School District for the past two years.
+She has been teaching MS Word, PowerPoint, Excel and keyboarding skills for adult education for the past 14 years, first at Saddleback Valley Unified School District, then at Capistrano Unified School District.
 She joined the Saddleback College team in August 2016.